Chicago Transit Authority (CTA) Buses and Trains

 The University operates daytime and nighttime shuttles around campus and Hyde Park.
 These shuttles are free with your University ID.

 There is no student parking in the Law School parking lot.
 However, anyone can park there from 3:30 p.m. to 8:00 a.m. on weekdays, and all day on weekends.
 Students are encouraged to move their cars to the lot if they will be working or studying late in the building.
+Additionally, students with disabilities may be granted accommodated parking by the Student Disability Services office.

 Students may park at any time along 60th Street or along the Midway Plaisance, but these spots fill up very early in the morning and are not a reliable source of parking.
 Obey posted signs for street cleaning or repair and snow removal.
+Also, please note than many streets to the south of the Law School require permits.

 For information on parking in campus lots or obtaining a permit, visit the University parking website.